JFK's Twine Ball: World's Largest?

 We ask JFK to demonstrate his tuck-and-tie method.
 He shows us how he carefully threads each new piece of twine in and out of the already snug strands, tying the ends to keep the ball tight.
 "I weave it over and under, over and under, so it won't fall apart," he explains.
 JFK gets his red, green, and hay-colored twine from his neighbor, who uses it to bale hay.
 JFK never uses twine from anyone else.
 He is in no hurry, and the twine ball grows only as fast as his neighbor's livestock eat.

-The ball, which JFK sometimes calls "Mr. Twine Ball," has a small companion, "Junior," that is made of yarn.
-JFK hefts it for a photo, and tells us how he knows the exact weight of the big ball -- 19,336 pounds on the day that we visit.
+The ball, which JFK sometimes calls "Mr. Twine Ball," has a small (47 lb) companion, "Junior," that is made of yarn.
+JFK hefts it for a photo, and tells us how he knows the exact weight of the big ball -- 20,545 pounds.
 "I take a whole bunch of twine, put it in a garbage bag, and I weigh the garbage bag."
 He does this each time that he adds twine to the ball, and methodically keeps a running tab.

 It is difficult to say whether JFK is proudest of his twine ball -- an impressive accomplishment -- or his work in the Highland dump.
 "I'm the king of all dump people!" he exclaims.
 "People bring their garbage bags, and I pile them up in a great big dumpster, on top of each other."
 Instead of simply tossing the bags in, JFK carefully and neatly stacks them.
 The more that he can fit, the longer he can delay calling the trucking service to haul it away.
 He saves his town money, and he is proud of it.